Concrete bus shelters in Canberra: History

 The first 98 "Series I" shelters were installed during 1975 as part of a broader project to upgrade Canberra's bus network.
 At this time it was intended that the shelters would eventually be installed at almost all bus stops in the city.
 Another 207 shelters were installed between the 1976–77 and 1979–80 financial years.
 Shelters continued to be sporadically purchased and installed during the 1980s and early 1990s.
 By the time construction was complete, at least 477 shelters had been installed.
 Bus shelters installed in Canberra since the early 1990s have been made from steel and glass.

 During the 1980s and 1990s, murals were painted inside some of the bus shelters by school children and community groups; this effort was sponsored by ACTION as a way of discouraging vandalism and promoting community art.
 ACTION ran an annual mural painting competition between 1987 and at least 1992.
 By 1992, murals had been painted inside about 200 bus shelters.

 As of 2016, 455 of the concrete bus shelters remained in use.
 A total of 64 of the shelters were relocated after 2007 when they were replaced with glass shelters which include advertising.
 Other shelters were relocated in the mid-2010s when ACTION's bus stops were upgraded to improve their accessibility for people with disability.

 The ACT government intends to retain the shelters for as long as possible.
 The director of Capital Works at Transport Canberra and City Services told the Australian Broadcasting Corporation in 2016 that "they just last forever because of the material they're made out of, [and] the way they're designed".
 Bus shelters at stops which are no longer serviced due to route changes continue to be relocated elsewhere, including to newly-established suburbs.

 Several concrete bus shelters built to Cummings' design have been installed outside of Canberra.
-Locations with the shelters include Bredbo, Burradoo, Maitland and Tallong in New South Wales as well as Surfers Paradise in Queensland.
+Locations with the shelters include Bredbo, Burradoo, Maitland and Tallong in New South Wales as well as Surfers Paradise and Tugun in Queensland.
 Two of the shelters in Surfers Paradise have been converted into public toilets.

+During the 2024 Australian Capital Territory election the ACT Greens promised to build approximately 200 new concrete bus shelters.
+The party argued that the design was better suited to Canberra's climate than glass bus shelters and could be decorated through community art projects.